Description

 If the restart-period is higher than the route-ttl, traffic interruption can be expected as kernel routes will be removed without learning new routes.

-Consider tuning these counters with the two following criteria:
+Consider tuning these counters with the following two criteria:

 Note: